Magyartanulas/magyartanulas.github.io/imperative_subjunctive.md

 * The conditional mood depends on *conditions* to occur. - If he finishes his homework, then he can come over.
 * The imperative mood commands people, it is *imperative* you do this. - Come over!

-The imperative mood can be expressed by adding on `-j` to the end of the verb unless it's an [irregular verb](https://magyartanulas.github.io/infinitive/).
+The imperative mood can be expressed by adding on `-j` before the verb conjugation unless it's an [irregular verb](https://magyartanulas.github.io/infinitive/).
 Here are some examples:

 Format: indef. -- def.